Liking this?

 The Evaluative Vocabulary

 The language you use signals to examiners whether you're analysing or describing.
-Analytical verbs and phrases:
+Analytical phrases include:

 1. 1"This suggests / implies / indicates that..."